ePages-de/epages-devportal/_posts/2017/2017-01-12-a-coffee-with-the-cto-of-epages.md

 ### Tell me about that.

-Well, shortly before I joined, the company went through a reorganization from a rather waterfall oriented development cycle to an agile approach {% emoji smile %}, and furthermore, we did not have enough developers to fulfill our ambitious product plans.
+Well, shortly before I joined, the company went through a reorganization from a rather waterfall oriented development cycle to an agile approach 😊, and furthermore, we did not have enough developers to fulfill our ambitious product plans.

 So, on the one side I had to restructure some teams and determine their focus.
 On the other side, we established a new developer location in Hamburg, which in fact lead to another primary tasks since 2014: Recruiting developers to assure the development of ePages Now, i.e. the new fronted and administration area as well as to start with our new e-commerce platform ePages BEYOND.